-\paragraph{True Positives} Table~\ref{tab:all_bugs} summarizes the \numoftp bugs detected by \patchguru in the four studied projects.
+\textbf{True Positives.} Table~\ref{tab:bugs-summary} summarizes the 24 true positives identified by \patchguru.
 Among these, \numofcodebug are code bugs and \numofdocbug are documentation bugs.
-Notably, of the \numofcodebug code bugs, \numofunkbug were still present in the latest version of these projects at the time of evaluation, while the remaining \numofknownbug had been fixed independently by developers (4) or belonged to functions that were subsequently deleted in later versions (1).
+Notably, of the \numofcodebug code bugs, \numofunkbug were still present in the latest version of these projects when \patchguru discovered them, while the remaining \numofknownbug had been fixed independently by developers (4) or belonged to functions that were subsequently deleted in later versions (1).
 We reported the \numofunkbug previously unknown bugs to the respective project maintainers; as of this writing, maintainers confirmed all these bugs and fixed \numoffix of them.
 The only one remaining unfixed bug is in the SciPy project, in which maintainers acknowledged the issue and proposed a fix, but the fix has not yet been implemented.
 It is worth noting that all PRs analyzed by \patchguru had already been merged into the main codebase, i.e., these issues were not detected by standard patch validation processes, including both regression testing and manual code review.
 This demonstrates \patchguru's potential to improve software quality assurance by detecting real-world bugs missed by existing processes.

-It is worth noting that all PRs analyzed by \patchguru had already been merged into the main codebase, i.e., these issues were not detected by standard patch validation processes, including both regression testing and manual code review.
-For example, in PR \#2800 of the Marshmallow project (illustrated in Figure~\ref{fig:example}), the buggy code changes were still merged despite passing all regression tests and being approved in code reviews.
-In contrast, \patchguru-generated patch oracles precisely captured the intended behavior described in the PR including the handling of both uppercase and lower case file urls, allowing it to identify the inconsistency introduced by the patch.